reorg/pg_repack/doc/pg_repack.rst

-  -k, --no-superuser-check      skip superuser checks in client -C, --exclude-extension       don't repack tables which belong to specific extension -X, --exclude-table           don't repack specific table -Y, --exclude-parent-table    don't repack specific table and its inheritors
+  -k, --no-superuser-check      skip superuser checks in client -C, --exclude-extension       don't repack tables which belong to specific extension -X, --exclude-table           don't repack specific table -Y, --exclude-parent-table    don't repack specific parent table and its inheritors
       --error-on-invalid-index  don't repack when invalid index is found --switch-threshold        switch tables when that many tuples are left to catchup